1. What is Digby?

 The Digby app helps your library’s student workers, volunteers and staff accomplish these common library tasks more efficiently:

-- Inventory: You can scan items’ barcodes to inventory your library’s collection.
-As you work, Digby will alert you if an item was missing, is at the wrong branch, fulfills an open hold, or requires additional processing.
-At the end of a session, instantly share a report, which includes an activity summary and a detailed list of scanned items.
-Each Digby-enabled device will remember the last item inventoried so there's no need to maintain paper logs or rely on placeholders in the stacks.
-Also, as you inventory using Digby, WMS automatically updates the “Last Inventoried” date and “Inventoried Count” in real time, keeping your library’s statistics current (visit oc.lc/WMSinventory to learn more).
-To learn about inventory reports available, see Question 11 below.
+- Inventory Items: Scan item barcodes to inventory your library’s collection.
+As you work, Digby will update the item’s inventory statistics in WMS (visit oc.lc/WMSinventory to learn more) and alert you if the item was missing, is at the wrong branch, is needed to fulfil an open hold, or requires additional processing.
+At the end of a session, instantly share a report with other library staff that includes an activity summary and a detailed list of scanned items, including item barcodes not found by WMS.
+Each Digby-enabled device will remember the last item inventoried so that you no longer need to maintain paper logs or rely on placeholders in the stacks.
+To learn about inventory reports, see Question 11 below.

 7. Does Digby's inventory functionality support shelf reading?

 With the introduction of basic inventory functionality in June 2018, Digby doesn’t support shelf reading.
 The inventory function determines whether materials are present in the collection, but does not provide guidance or feedback about items’ shelf position based on item call numbers.
 The OCLC Project Mobile Team will be investigating the technical requirements and libraries’ requirements in order to determine whether Digby can be enhanced to support shelf reading in the future.

 8. Can we use handheld Bluetooth laser scanners with Digby?

 Yes, for use with Digby, it is possible to pair a Bluetooth laser scanner, as a keyboard, and an iOS or Android device.
 First, you need a Bluetooth scanner that supports an HID interface.

 As an example, the Inateck BCST-70 Barcode Scanner’s instruction sheet is typical of portable scanners available on the market.